MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-install-uninstall-upgrade.md

 ---
 # required metadata
 title: "Uninstall R Server on Linux or Hadoop to upgrade to a newer version"
-description: "Upgrading Microsoft R Server and the RevoScaleR package is done by uninstalling the existing version and installing a newer version."
+description: "Upgrading Microsoft R Server and the RevoScaleR package is achieved by uninstalling the existing version and installing a newer version."
 keywords: ""
 author: "HeidiSteen"
 manager: "paulettm"